unbywyd/tsdiapi-cli/README.md

 }
 ```

-This ensures that all event files matching the pattern are automatically registered.
+This ensures that all matching files are automatically registered.

 ### **Publishing a Plugin**

 To publish a plugin, contact the **TSDIAPI** team and request publishing rights.
-You can reach out via:

 📧 Contact: [unbywyd](https://unbywyd.com)